 A Standard Barrel Fills Faster Than People Expect

 A modest 20 by 30 foot roof section collects somewhere around 370 gallons per inch of rain at typical collection efficiency.
 A standard 55-gallon rain barrel doesn't stand a chance against a real New England thunderstorm, and most of that collected water simply overflows straight past a single barrel and back onto the ground.
+This is exactly why serious rainwater setups link multiple barrels together with an overflow hose running barrel to barrel, or skip barrels entirely in favor of a single larger tote or cistern.
+If you're staying with barrels, plan the overflow path deliberately, into a rain garden or at least a good distance from the foundation, rather than letting it dump straight down next to the house every time the first barrel fills.

 Real Collection Is Always Less Than the Theoretical Max